Nihith007/IDAI1021000465-Nihith-Ram-Bikkina/README.md

 * Step 6 = Deploy the application.
 * Step 7 = Once deployed, copy the live link and include it in this README.

+**Important Features:**

+* Exportable CSV file that records user activity
+* Weekly adherence tracking with motivational messages and emojis
+* Daily checklist showing required medications
+* Weekly informational updates
+* Reminder system to help users take medications on time

+**My python code with turtle graphics is visible in the

 **Please click the link below to access my MedTimer app:**
 * https://medtimer-4tfh7turyqmmhmehjxtreo.streamlit.app/